Expat Living in Bermuda

 Payroll tax is based on earnings, and both employers and employees must pay a portion of this tax.
 If you are an employee, your employer is responsible for making these payments, but if you are a small business owner, you must take care of both portions of this tax.

-In the United States, self employed individuals are responsible for both the employee and employer portion of payroll taxes which include Social Security contributions and Medicare premiums.
+In the United States, self employed individuals are responsible for both the employee and employer portion of payroll taxes.
+This includes Social Security contributions and Medicare premiums.
 But in Bermuda, foreign workers are not allowed to be self employed.

 Employer Portion of Payroll Tax